You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

-From 6 April 2019, the National Assembly for Wales has the right to vary the rates of income tax payable by Welsh taxpayers.
+The National Assembly for Wales has the right to vary the rates of income tax payable by Welsh taxpayers.
 The Welsh rate of income tax has been set at 10% and is added to the UK rates, which are each reduced by 10%.
-This means that for 2019/20, the tax payable by Welsh taxpayers continues to be the same as English and Northern Irish taxpayers.
+This means that for 2021/22, the tax payable by Welsh taxpayers continues to be the same as English and Northern Irish taxpayers.

 However, the following rates and bands apply for Scottish taxpayers (on non-savings and non-dividend income):

 The Personal Savings Allowance (PSA) applies to income such as bank and building society interest.
 The allowance applies for up to £1,000 of a basic rate taxpayer’s savings income, and up to £500 of a higher rate taxpayer’s savings income each year.
 The allowance is not available to additional rate taxpayers.

 In addition to the PSA, some taxpayers benefit from the starting rate for savings, which taxes £5,000 of savings income at 0%.
 This is not available if the taxable non-savings income exceeds the starting rate band.

 The Dividend Tax Allowance (DTA) is £2,000.
 The DTA does not change the amount of income that is brought into the income tax computation.
 Instead, it charges £2,000 of the dividend income at 0% tax – the dividend nil rate.
 Like the PSA, the DTA does not reduce total income for tax purposes, and dividends within the allowance still count towards the appropriate basic or higher rate bands.
 Dividends in excess of the DTA are taxed at 7.5% (BR); 32.5% (HR); and 38.1% (AR).